Joint Compression and Deadline Optimization for Wireless Federated Learning: Unbiased Aggregation and Convergence Analysis

-\emph{where $\chi$ and $\nu$ are hyperparameters to control the learning rate, $A = \frac{\ell \chi^2 }{ \left(3\mu \chi -2\right)}$, } $a_m^{(n)}=\frac{\left\|\mathbf{g}_m^{(n)}\right\|_1^2}{S\left\|\mathbf{g}_m^{(n)}\right\|_2^2}$. \end{proposition} \begin{proof} See appendix \ref{subsec: proof of proposition 1}. \end{proof} \begin{remark} \emph{(Convergence analysis).
+\emph{where $\chi$ and $\nu$ are hyperparameters to control the learning rate, $A = \frac{\ell \chi^2 }{ \left(3\mu \chi -2\right)}$, } $a_m^{(n)}=\frac{\left\|\mathbf{g}_m^{(n)}\right\|_1^2}{S\left\|\mathbf{g}_m^{(n)}\right\|_2^2}$. \end{proposition} \begin{proof} See Appendix B. \end{proof} \begin{remark} \emph{(Convergence analysis).
 Proposition 1 describes the convergence rate of FEEL based on gradient compression in digital wireless communication scenarios.
 The upper bound is composed of three terms.
 The terms $(a)$ is an inherent term, which is determined by the optimality gap between the current loss and global minimum.
-The term $(b)$ is caused by the gradient variance introduced by the SGD algorithm.
-The term $(c)$ is our main concern.
+The term $(b)$ is caused by the gradient variance introduced by the SGD algorithm. \rv{The term $(c)$ is our main concern.
 This term quantifies the impact of compression and transmission outage on convergence.
-It retards the convergence rate under an aggressive compression scheme, or a low successful transmission probability, i.e., small values of $r_m^{(n)}$ and $q_m^{(n)}$, respectively. } \end{remark}
+Specifically, a small $r_m^{(n)}$ implies a large compression error as characterized in Lemma \ref{lemma: cmopressor properties}, and a small $q_m^{(n)}$ means a large outage probability.
+In essence, both the compression error and outage rate affect the expected convergence performance.
+They contribute to widening the optimality gap between the converged model and the optimal model by increasing the mixed term $\frac{1}{r_m^{(n)}q_m^{(n)}}$. } } \end{remark}